x17-Green/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# shell-permissions
+# :crossed_swords: Shell Permissions

-learning how to set file, directory permisions on shell
+learning how to set file, directory permissions on shell